Ethiopia's war endangers ancient relics | DW | 10.03.2022

 For Zeleke, having Ethiopian heritage in museums around the world is one thing.
 But dubious sales of the country's antiquities to private individuals is a different story.

-"Having Ethiopia's heritage is in the hands of individuals, it is worrying," he said.
+"Having Ethiopia's heritage in the hands of individuals, it is worrying," he said.

 The most important thing now, says Zeleke, is to find out whether the artifacts listed on eBay are real or duplicates.